PA-NIHR-CRN/sponsor-engagement-web/apps/ingest/README.md

 ## Info

 The ingest task queries the CPMS API and processes studies iteratively in batches of 250.
 The task also handles soft deletion of studies and their relationships.
 (Note: organisations are not deleted because it was desired to keep them visible in the application for Contact Managers).
-During ingestion the `isDueAssessment` flag is set for studies that meet the criteria for being due assessment.
+During ingestion the `dueAssessmentAt` date field is set to the current date for studies that meet the criteria for being due assessment and do not already have this field set.